 VMware vSAN is a software-defined, enterprise storage solution that supports hyper-converged infrastructure (HCI) systems. vSAN is fully integrated with VMware vSphere, as a distributed layer of software within the ESXi hypervisor.

-Each host in a vSAN cluster can contribute storage to the cluster.
-These storage devices combine to create a single vSAN datastore.
+vSAN aggregates local or direct-attached data storage devices, to create a single storage pool shared across all hosts in a vSAN cluster.
 A hybrid vSAN cluster uses flash devices for the cache tier and magnetic drives for the capacity tier.
 An all-flash vSAN cluster uses flash devices for both the cache tier and the capacity tier.
-This architecture creates a flash-optimized, resilient shared datastore designed for virtual environments.
+This architecture creates a flash-optimized, resilient shared datastore designed for the software-defined data center (SDDC).

 vSAN eliminates the need for external shared storage, and simplifies storage configuration through Storage Policy-Based Management (SPBM).
 Using virtual machine (VM) storage policies, you can define storage requirements and capabilities.

 Want to know what is in the current release of vSAN?
 Look at the latest vSAN release notes.

 Learn how to configure and manage a vSAN cluster.
 You can learn how to define storage policies for your virtual machines, how to use features like deduplication and encryption, and how to manage storage devices.